abderraouf-000/Breast-cancer-prediction/README.md

-## Creating a breast Cancer prediction system using sklearn
+## Creating a breast Cancer prediction system using Logistic regression

 # Table of contents
 - [Training Data](#data)